Neuschwanstein Castle: Simplified completion

-At the time of King Ludwig's death the palace was far from complete.
+At the time of King Ludwig's death, the palace was far from complete.
 The external structures of the Gatehouse and the Palas were mostly finished but the Rectangular Tower was still scaffolded.
-Work on the Bower had not started, but was completed in a simplified form by 1892 without the planned figures of the female saints.
+Work on the Bower had not started but was completed in a simplified form by 1892 without the planned figures of the female saints.
 The Knights' House was also simplified.
-In King Ludwig's plans the columns in the Knights' House gallery were held as tree trunks and the capitals as the corresponding crowns.
+In King Ludwig's plans, the columns in the Knights' House gallery were held as tree trunks and the capitals as the corresponding crowns.
 Only the foundations existed for the core piece of the palace complex: a keep of 90 m height planned in the upper courtyard, resting on a three-nave chapel.
 This was not realised, and a connection wing between the Gatehouse and the Bower saw the same fate.
 Plans for a castle garden with terraces and a fountain west of the Palas were also abandoned after the King's death.

 The interior of the royal living space in the palace was mostly completed in 1886; the lobbies and corridors were painted in a simpler style by 1888.
-The Moorish Hall desired by the King (and planned below the Throne Hall) was not realised any more than the so-called Knights' Bath, which, modelled after the Knights' Bath in the Wartburg, was intended to render homage to the knights' cult as a medieval baptism bath.
+The Moorish Hall, which was desired by the King and planned below the Throne Hall, was not realised any more than the Knights' Bath, which was modelled after the Knights' Bath in the Wartburg and was intended to render homage to the knights' cult as a medieval baptism bath.
 A Bride Chamber in the Bower (after a location in Lohengrin), guest rooms in the first and second floor of the Palas and a great banquet hall were further abandoned projects.
 In fact, a complete development of Neuschwanstein had never even been planned, and at the time of the King's death there was not a utilisation concept for numerous rooms.

-Neuschwanstein was still incomplete when Ludwig II died in 1886.
 The King never intended to make the palace accessible to the public.
-No more than six weeks after the King's death, however, the Prince-Regent Luitpold ordered the palace opened to paying visitors.
+No more than six weeks after the King's death, the Prince-Regent Luitpold ordered the palace opened to paying visitors.
 The administrators of King Ludwig's estate managed to balance the construction debts by 1899.
-From then until World War I, Neuschwanstein was a stable and lucrative source of revenue for the House of Wittelsbach, indeed King Ludwig's castles were probably the single largest income source earned by the Bavarian royal family in the last years prior to 1914.
+From then until World War I, Neuschwanstein was a stable and lucrative source of revenue for the House of Wittelsbach, and King Ludwig's castles were probably the single largest income source earned by the Bavarian royal family in the last years prior to 1914.
 To guarantee a smooth course of visits, some rooms and the court buildings were finished first.
-Initially the visitors were allowed to move freely in the palace, causing the furniture to wear quickly.
+Initially, the visitors were allowed to move freely in the palace, causing the furniture to wear quickly.